junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean asks Cas, "How do I... you know, check my wings and those mojo?"

 "You should be able to feel it."
 Cas tilts his head slightly, considering.
 "Imagine they're part of your body.
-Spreading your wings should be as natural as humans taking a yawn."
+Spreading your wings should be as natural as stretching your arms."

 Dean focuses on his back, and stretches out his arms, imagining the body part that he never had.
-A lightening shines from his body, lighting up the wall behind him.
+Lightning shines from his body, lighting up the wall behind him.
 A large pair of wings spread out behind him.

 "Awesome," Dean grins, turning to Sam.
 "You want to try it?"